icons

 • Open shelving, subway tile backsplashes, and vintage embellishments in tin, galvanised metal, and warm-to-grey rustic woods.

-• This design is weighed down by larger scaled rustic wood pieces, industrial materials, and blackened steel.
+• Larger-scale rustic wood pieces, industrial materials, and blackened steel weigh down this design.

 4. Contemporary Farmhouse

-Modern farmhouses are all about having a minimal palette – fresh, new, clean, and edited.
-This is one of the more complex farmhouse designs depending on the uses of the farmhouse.
+Modern farmhouses are all about having a minimal palette - fresh, new, clean, and edited.
+This is one of the more complex farmhouse designs, depending on the farmhouse's intended uses.
 It is usually best accomplished through new construction or a thorough makeover.
 A counterpoint is modern lighting that harkens back to the past.

 Characteristics in Common: